scotthendrickson/cats-and-dogz/README.md

 ### Review the Existing Repo Code
 ####

+Take a look at the file structure and files that have been provided to you for this project.

 A few things have been included for you
 * images
 * services - We have provided all of the necessary cat and dog data for you.